Zame76/dynamic_modules/README.txt

 This is a proof of concept on how to create a Python script, which will allow modules to be added or removed while the code is being run.

+Modules need to have a function that starts with word exec, which will be written and called in the runtime.py.
+First line of each module needs to be commented function call, ie:
+# execute()
+or
+# exec(arg, arg)

 It requires following files and directories:

 MAIN-DIRECTORY: